MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorrateconversioncaps.md

 A handle to a video processor enumeration object that was created through a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessorenum.md">CreateVideoProcessorEnum</a> function.

+#### - RateConversionIndex [in]

+The zero-based index of the frame-rate conversion capability group.
+For more information, see the Remarks section.

 #### - pCaps [out]